devclub-iitd/ShareACab/README.md

    +--- etc
 ```

+## What's working (In order of implementation):

+* Authentication

+  * Sign up/Sign in using email and   password.
+The user also needs to verify their email ID before logging in.
+Also given an option to reset password.
+  * Frontend/Backend by @kshitijalwadhi

+* Curved Navbar

+  * Curved Navbar to navigate between various screens
+  * UI and dummy screens implemented by @Deepanshu-Rohilla
+  * Logic by @kshitijalwadhi

+* Dashboard

+  * Displaying the list of ongoing cabs/groups here.
+If the user taps on a card, the user is navigated to a screen which shows an overview of the group.
+Whereas, if the person clicks on join now, he's added to that group and is navigated to a screen where the details of the group are shown.
+There is also a floating action button which can be used in two ways, if the person is currently not in a group, by clicking the button he can create a new one, whereas if the user is already in a group, the button navigates him/her to the group details page.
+There is also an option to leave the group in the group details page.
+  * UI by @Ishaan21
+  * Backend/Logic by @kshitijalwadhi

+* Requests

+  * Housing the requests by the user in this screen. *Dummy for now*
+  * UI by @Deepanshu-Rohilla

+* Settings

+  * Currently only has ability to switch to dark mode.
+  * Implemented by @kshitijalwadhi

+* Chatting Functionality

+  * Whenever a group is created, a chatbox is also created where the members of that group can chat amongst each other.
+  * UI by @Ishaan21 and @Deepanshu-Rohilla
+  * Backend/logic by @Ishaan21

+* Profile Page

+  * Displaying the user details on this page and also an option to edit them on the navbar.
+  * UI by @Deepanshu-Rohilla and @kshitijalwadhi
+  * Backend/Logic by @kshitijalwadhi

+## Whats not working (WIP):

+* Filtering groups on Dashboard
+* Requests page (Houses dummy data for now)
+* Notifications

+## Upcoming features:

+* Taking a request (his/her preferences) from user when the user tries to join a group.
+(These will be shown on requests page as well)
+* A dialer icon beside user name in group details which on pressed redirects to dialer app in phone with phone number entered.
+* Implement request-only access to groups.

+## Screenshots:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.